sagar2395/sagar2395/README.md

 To stay connected with me, join me on [Linkedin](https://www.linkedin.com/in/sagarchhabra)

 ## *What I do?*
-I am **Devops Engineer** working on web development on Microsoft Azure Cloud.
-I also have proficiety in automating deployments of application and infrastructure through CI/CD tools.
+I am **Devops Engineer** working on Cloud and Devops technologies.
+I deploy infrastructure and automate the process using CI/CD tools.

 I am a **Devops Engineer** with expertise in deployment of infrastructure to Cloud mainly Microsoft Azure.
 I have experience with Terraform, ARM, Docker, Kubernetes and several other tools related to Cloud and Devops.

 ## *What technologies do I use?*
 I have never kept myself limited to technologies.
 I learn new technologies as per requirements.
 However, few technologies that I have worked on are as follows:

-- .NET
+- Go
 - Microsoft Azure
 - Azure Devops
-- C#
+- Powershell
 - Terraform
+- Azure Bicep
 - Docker
+- Kubernetes
 - SQL Server

 ## Certifications